-IT IS FURTHER ORDERED that the terms of the parties' Settlement Agreements for
+IT IS HEREBY FURTHER ORDERED that the terms of the parties' Settlement Agreements for the Settlements are hereby incorporated as Orders of this Court.

-IT IS FURTHER HEREBY ORDERED that Cotchett, Pitre & McCarthy, L.L.P.,

-Robins Kaplan LLP, and Susman Godfrey L.L.P. are appointed class counsel.
+IT IS HEREBY FURTHER ORDERED that Cotchett, Pitre & McCarthy, L.L.P., Robins Kaplan LLP, and Susman Godfrey L.L.P. are appointed Settlement Class Counsel.